Hans-Bananendans/Astrodynamics-Companion/Derivation - N-body constant linear momentum.md

 Where $\bar{a}$ and $\bar{b}$ are simple vectorial constants.
 ```
-In other words, the barycentre of any moves in a straight line.
+In other words, the barycentre of any n-body system moves in a straight line.
 Splitting this up into three Cartesian components gives us the next three integrals of motion:

 $$
 x_{cm} = a_1 t + b_1 \hspace{3em}